matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 unless the user specifies otherwise.
 Only one key can be marked as the default at a time.

+#### Secret storage

-Encrypted data is stored in `account_data` using the `type` defined by the feature that uses the data.
+Encrypted data is stored in the user's account_data using the event type defined by the feature that uses the data.
 For example, decryption keys for key backups could be stored under the type `m.megolm_backup.v1.recovery_key`, or the self-signing key for cross-signing could be stored under the type `m.cross_signing.self_signing`.

-The `account_data` will have an `encrypted` property that is a map from key ID to an object.
+The account_data will have an `encrypted` property that is a map from key ID to an object.
 The algorithm from the `m.secret_storage.key.[key ID]` data for the given key defines how the other properties are interpreted, though it's expected that most encryption schemes would have `ciphertext` and `mac`